Consensys/sidechains-samples/crosschain/atomic-swap-ether/README.md

 The contracts are:
 * Receiver Contract: A lockable contract deployed on Sidechain 2 by the Entity Offering Ether.
-The entity funds the contract when deploying it, and can later add funds to the contract.
+The entity funds the contract when deploying it and can later add funds to the contract.
 * Sender Contract: A lockable contract deployed on Sidechain 1 by the Entity Offering Ether.
 The entity can withdraw funds from the contract once an exchange has occurred.
 * Registration Contract: A non-lockable contract deployed on Sidechain 1 by the Registration Owner.